Concurrent User/VM Licensing

 At configured intervals (default: 30 minutes), the eG manager automatically computes the total number of users who accessed all the managed Thin Client components, hypervisors hosting virtual desktops, and cloud hosted virtual desktops.
 Likewise, it also counts the total number of powered-on desktops on the managed hypervisor/cloud desktop components that have not been accessed by a user during the configured period.
 The total number of concurrent users/desktops is computed and stored every 30 mins (by default) and at the end of the day, the maximum value for the day is determined.

-This maximum number is compared with the licensed number of concurrent users/desktops to capture violations (if any).
+This maximum number is compared with the licensed number of concurrent users/VMs to capture violations (if any).
 If this license is violated in any 7 out of the last 14 days, the eG agents will stop executing the following tests:

-- The application-level tests mapped to the managed Citrix XenApp, Microsoft Terminal, VMware Horizon RDS, and 2X Terminal servers;
+- The application-level tests mapped to the managed Citrix Virtual Apps, Microsoft Terminal, VMware Horizon RDS, and 2X Terminal servers;

 - A few outside-view tests of the VDI components

 This implies that the host-level tests of these components will continue to run and report metrics.

-Moreover, after the seventh violation (in 14 days), you will not be able to add/manage any additional thin client, VDI, or cloud desktop components until you obtain additional concurrent user/desktop licenses.
+Moreover, after the seventh violation (in 14 days), you will not be able to add/manage any additional thin client, VDI, or cloud desktop component until you obtain additional concurrent userVM licenses.
 For every license violation that occurs in the last 14 days, eG sends mail alerts to the configured eG administrator mail ID regarding the license violation.